-Medium chain triglycerides (MCTs) have recently attracted a lot of attention.
-The unique properties combined with exceptional health benefits offered by these compounds have helped them secure as a place in a lot of diets such as the keto diet.
-However, the increasing popularity of MCT oils has also given rise to a lot of misinformation and confusion as well.
+Medium chain triglycerides (MCTs) have recently attracted a lot of attention for their exceptional health benefits.
+These compounds have secured an essential place in a lot of diets such as the keto diet.

 How does MCT oil possess so many different benefits?
-Are these claimed backed up by science?
-This comprehensive article will help you clear all the confusion.
+Are these claims backed by science?
+This comprehensive article will help you understand the benefits of MCT oil.

 Most of the fatty acids you consume require bile salts in order to break down and get absorbed in the body.
-MCT oil, on the other hand, is easily digested and does not need the presence or utilization of bile.
-Bile is a greenish liquid produced by the liver via an energy-dependent process and stored in the gall bladder.
+However, MCT oil is easily digested and does not need the presence or utilization of bile.
+(Bile is a greenish liquid produced by the liver via an energy-dependent process and stored in the gall bladder.)

 One of the biggest side effects of the keto diet is an imbalance in the nutrient profile.
-Whenever you cut off a broad range of food items from your daily diet plan, it is natural to get a little malnourished.
+Whenever you eliminate a broad range of food items from your daily diet plan, it is natural to get a little malnourished.
 For some people, this step may lead to nutrient deficiencies.

-This is why it is generally stressful to transition to the keto diet.
-You are drastically reducing your carbohydrate intake which includes a large variety of foods, a lot of which are dense sources of nutrients required for proper functioning of mind and body.
+It is generally stressful to transition to the keto diet.
+You are drastically reducing your carbohydrate intake which includes many foods that are dense sources of nutrients required for proper functioning of mind and body.

-Research has proven that using MCTs boost the absorption of various nutrients such as magnesium, and calcium.
+Research has proven that MCTs can boost the absorption of various nutrients such as magnesium and calcium.
 One study used three different groups of infants to assess the absorption of calcium and magnesium in their bodies.
-The results concluded that the group that received MCT oil absorbed more calcium and magnesium as compared to the control group.
+The results concluded that the group that received MCT oil absorbed more calcium and magnesium compared to the control group.

 The same group was also found to exhibit marked improvements in the absorption of nitrogen.
-Moreover, their amino acid sparing property was also found to be increased which means that the body is able to build more lean tissue and preserve the already existing protein mass thanks to MCT oil.
+Moreover, their amino acid sparing property was also found to be increased.
+This means that the body may be able to build more lean tissue and preserve the already existing protein mass thanks to MCT oil.

 The biggest determinant of a keto diet is the number of carbohydrates and glucose present in your body.
-The aim of this diet is to lower the blood glucose level to an extent that your body is forced to break down fats for energy and adding MCT oil to your daily routine can help boost this effect.
+The aim of this diet is to lower the blood glucose level to an extent that your body is forced to break down fats for energy.
+Adding MCT oil to your daily routine can help boost this effect.

-Studies have indicated that MCT oil has the power to lower blood sugar levels.
-This oil has a natural sugar-stabilizing property that not only helps speed up the process of ketosis but also provides additional health benefits such as a reduction in inflammation and an improvement in the brain function.
+Studies have indicated that MCT oil may have the power to lower blood sugar levels.
+This oil has a natural sugar-stabilizing property that not only helps speed up the process of ketosis but also provides additional health benefits such as a reduction in inflammation and an improvement in brain function.

 Taking a single dose of MCT oil via the oral route may cause a slight drop in your blood sugar level.
 This occurs due to a reduction in the glucose output coming from the liver.

-Using MCT oil has been strongly correlated with a reduced waist circumference and body weight- the main aims of a ketogenic diet.
+Using MCT oil has been strongly correlated with a reduced waist circumference and body weight which are the main aims of a ketogenic diet.
 Regular usage of this oil can even help prevent obesity.

 Limiting your caloric intake and burning more calories are two important principles of a keto diet.
-MCT oil aids in achieving these aims as it contains 10% fewer calories as compared to other long-chain triglycerides (LCT) found in foods like avocados, nuts, and olive oil.
-This makes it a highly keto-friendly food that can provide you with a broad range of benefits while controlling your calorie intake.
+MCT oil aids in achieving these goals as it contains 10% fewer calories than other long-chain triglycerides (LCT) found in foods like avocados, nuts, and olive oil.
+This makes it a highly keto-friendly food that offers a broad range of benefits while controlling your calorie intake.

-As mentioned above, MCT oil is an instant source of energy for the body.
+MCT oil is an instant source of energy for the body.
 Consuming it makes it unnecessary to store any body fat which leads to weight loss.
-MCT oil also optimizes the growth of good bacteria in your gut which also helps you lose weight.
+MCT oil also optimizes the growth of good bacteria in your gut which helps you lose weight.

-So, adding MCT oil to your daily keto regimen will only help you lose weight faster without adding much to your calories.
+Adding MCT oil to your daily keto regimen may help you lose weight faster without adding a lot of calories.

 MCT oil is an extremely useful substance that gets rapidly absorbed into your body to release cellular energy.
 This makes it a perfect remedy for anyone who is wishing to combine their keto diet with any type of physical activity.

 Using this oil before and after a workout session can boost energy and stamina and allow you to burn more calories.
-In fact, this oil provides the best type of fat to use right before and up to 2 hours after exercise for added weight loss.
-Moreover, the ability of MCT oil to rebuild damaged muscle and prevent their catabolic breakdown also helps the keto dieters burn off their fat stores without losing lean mass.
+In fact, this oil may provide the best type of fat to use right before and up to two hours after exercise for added weight loss.
+The ability of MCT oil to rebuild damaged muscle and prevent their catabolic breakdown also helps keto dieters burn off their fat stores without losing lean mass.

-The reason why most of the people fail at a keto diet is that they are unable to control their appetite and soon succumb to their sugar cravings.
-For such people, MCT oil acts like the magic potion that helps you keep satiated for longer periods of time.
+The reason why most of the people fail at a keto diet is they are unable to control their appetite, and they soon succumb to their sugar cravings.
+For many of these people, MCT oil acts like the magic potion that helps keep them feeling full for longer periods of time.

-Different studies have reported how MCT oil is better at controlling appetite as compared to long-chain triglycerides.
-By controlling your appetite in an efficient way, MCT oil can help decrease your calorie consumption which is one of the basic requirements of the ketogenic diet.
-How MCT oil accomplishes this effect is by increasing the production of ketones, discussed in detail in the next section.
+Different studies have claimed that MCT oil is better at controlling appetite than long-chain triglycerides.
+By controlling your appetite in an efficient way, MCT oil can help decrease your calorie consumption.
+MCT oil accomplishes this effect by increasing the production of ketones.

-A lot of studies support these claims associated with MCT oil.
-For example, a study investigated the effects of three different types of diet on 6 healthy males.
+Many studies support these claims associated with MCT oil.
+One study investigated the effects of three different types of diet on six healthy males.
 These included low, medium, and high MCT diets.
-The authors of this study found that the participants consuming a high MCT diet had a low caloric consumption as compared to the rest.
+The authors of this study found that the participants consuming a high MCT diet had a low caloric consumption when compared to the rest.

-The basic mechanism through which a ketogenic work is the induction of ketosis: a process in which fats are burned to release ketones.
-MCT oil is said to increase this process of ketone production hence, helps the body fully benefit from this diet.
-But how does MCT oil increase the levels of ketones in blood?
+The basic reason why a ketogenic diet works are the induction of ketosis: a process in which fats are burned to release ketones.
+MCT oil is said to increase this process of ketone production.
+This oil helps the body fully benefit from this diet.

-To understand this, let’s take a look at various aspects that control the fate of fat in your body.
+To understand how MCT oil can help increase the levels of ketones in blood, you must explore the fat in your body.
 There are three different factors that decide whether your body should store a certain type of fat or use it to create ketones: the length of its fatty acids, its saturation, and the total energy need of the body.

-The fatty acids in MCT have 8 to 12 carbon atoms as compared to the LCTs found in foods like avocados with at least 14 atoms of carbon.
-Moreover, MCTs also have a less degree of saturation as compared to the LCTs.
-This means that you are more likely to burn MCTs and release ketones instead of storing them in the form of adipose tissue.
+The fatty acids in MCT have 8 to 12 carbon atoms compared to the LCTs found in foods like avocados which have at least 14 atoms of carbon.
+Additionally, MCTs have a lower degree of saturation compared to the LCTs.
+This means you are more likely to burn MCTs and release ketones instead of storing them in the form of adipose tissue.

-Due to a combined effect of all the mechanisms explained above, using MCT oil can essentially increase the production of ketone bodies in your blood.
-An increase in ketones consequently leads to a state of ketosis at a much faster rate and helps you reap all the benefits of the keto diet as soon as possible.
+Using MCT oil can essentially increase the production of ketone bodies in your blood.
+An increase in ketones can lead to a state of ketosis at a much faster rate and help you reap all the benefits of the keto diet as soon as possible.

-A lot of keto dieters consume MCT oil to improve their cognitive performances, and for all the right reasons.
-MCT oil can help protect the brain from oxidative stress which may otherwise lead to the age-related decline of cognition.
-Because your brain is more likely to use ketones as a fuel than carbs, MCT oil also contributes to improved brain health.
+A lot of keto dieters consume MCT oil to improve their cognitive performances.
+MCT oil can help protect the brain from oxidative stress which may otherwise lead to an age-related decline of cognition.
+Because your brain is more likely to use ketones as a fuel than carbs, MCT oil may also contribute to improved brain health.

-If you are a diabetic, you must be familiar with the side effects on the brain brought about by hypoglycemia: a state in which your body lacks glucose, often precipitated by the keto diet since it requires you to drastically reduce your sugar intake.
+Many people are familiar with hypoglycemia–a state in which your body lacks glucose.
+Hypoglycemia is often precipitated by the keto diet since it requires you to drastically reduce your sugar intake.
 To reduce the chances of developing hypoglycemia during the initial days of a keto diet, MCT oil can be added to your daily meal plans.

-Studies have shown that MCTs can preserve your mental functioning and protect it from the dangers of hypoglycemic states.
-Taking MCT oil, in the long run, can also cause an increase in the network connections within your brain, as per research.
+Studies have shown that MCTs can help preserve your mental functioning and protect it from the dangers of hypoglycemic states.
+Taking MCT oil, in the long run, can also cause an increase in the network connections within your brain.

 Using MCT Oil for Keto

-- If you are combining the keto diet with intermittent fasting, try to consume MCT oil just before you start your fast.
-This will provide your body with high-quality fats to produce ketones and reduce your appetite during the fast.
+- When combining the keto diet with intermittent fasting, try to consume MCT oil just before you start your fast.
+This will provide your body with high-quality fats to produce ketones and help reduce your appetite during the fast.

 - If you are unable to consume MCT oil directly, use it as an ingredient in your daily keto meals.
 Add it to smoothies, soups, salads, coffee, and tea.
-You may also sprinkle it over any dish to increase its fatty content.
+Sprinkle it over any dish to increase its fatty content.

-It would not be wrong to say that MCT oil and the keto diet go hand in hand.
-MCT oil is an excellent way to boost the production of ketones and possibly the best source to obtain instant energy for both the body and the brain.
-Keto dieters absolutely adore it because it is a great source of healthy fats that your body easily converts to ketones.
+MCT oil and the keto diet go hand in hand.
+MCT oil is an excellent way to help boost the production of ketones and possibly the best source to provide instant energy for both the body and the brain.
+Keto dieters love it because it is a great source of healthy fats that your body easily converts to ketones.

 What is the difference between MCT oil and coconut oil?

 MCT oil is actually a much-refined derivate of coconut oil.
 The main difference between these two types of oil is their MCT content.
-Coconut oil contains 55% MCTs whereas pure MCT oil has 100% of these MCTs.
+Coconut oil contains 55% MCTs whereas pure MCT oil is 100% MCTs.

 What is MCT oil made up of?

-MCT oil consists of two different types of fatty acids- capric acid (C10) and caprylic acid (C8).
-Most types of MCT oil available today consists of the following composition:
+MCT oil consists of two different types of fatty acids: capric acid (C10) and caprylic acid (C8.)
+Most types of MCT oil available today consist of the following composition: